William H. Parker (police officer)

-William Henry Parker III (June 21, 1905 – July 16, 1966) was an American law enforcement officer who was Chief of the Los Angeles Police Department (LAPD) from 1950 to 1966.
+William Henry Parker III (June 21, 1905 – July 16, 1966) was an American law enforcement officer who was Chief of the Los Angeles Police Department (LAPD) from 1950 until his death in 1966.
 To date, he is the longest-serving LAPD police chief.
-Parker has been called "Los Angeles' greatest and most controversial chief of police".
+Parker has been called "Los Angeles' greatest and most controversial chief of police."
 The former headquarters of the LAPD, the Parker Center, was named after him.
-During his tenure, the LAPD was known for police brutality and racism; Parker himself was known for his "unambiguous racism".
+During his tenure, the LAPD was known for police brutality and racism; Parker himself was known for his "unambiguous racism."

 Early years

 Parker was born in Lead, South Dakota, and raised in Deadwood.
-His grandfather William H. Parker (1847–1908), was an American Civil War veteran who later served in Congress.
+His grandfather William H. Parker (1847–1908), was an American Civil War Union Army veteran who later served in Congress.
 The Parker family migrated to Los Angeles, California, in 1922, for better opportunities, when the city was advertised as the "white spot of America" during that period.
-Despite this advertisement, the Parker family were in a clear minority in the distinctly White Anglo-Saxon Protestant Los Angeles, due to their Catholic religion.
-Parker originally wanted to be an attorney, and studied at several colleges before enrolling in 1926 at the University of the West's Los Angeles College of Law, an institution which operated in the 1920s and '30s.
+Despite this advertisement, the Parker family were in a clear minority in the distinctly White Anglo-Saxon Protestant Los Angeles, due to their Catholicism.
+Parker originally wanted to be an attorney, and studied at several colleges before enrolling in 1926 at the University of the West's Los Angeles College of Law, an institution which operated in the 1920s and 30s.
 He joined the LAPD on August 8, 1927, and continued his legal studies.
 Parker graduated with an LL.B. degree in 1930 and passed the bar exam, but opted to continue with the police department instead of practicing law.